-In Windows 10 Creators Update Microsoft included a small and useful feature for freeing up space on your computers and devices.
+In Windows 10 Creators Update Microsoft included a small and useful feature for freeing up space on our computers and devices.
 It is called Storage Sense, it is present in every new Windows 10 version since, and it is getting better and better.
-Storage Sense removes files which you don’t need, like temporary files and the contents from inside your Recycle Bin.
+Storage Sense removes files which you do not need, like temporary files and the contents of your Recycle Bin.
 Storage sense can be run automatically by Windows 10 every month, but you can also free up space manually, whenever you want to.
-In this guide, we’ll show you how to enable or disable Storage sense, how to configure it and how to use it to do automatic cleaning of your storage space.
+In this guide, we will show you how to enable or disable Storage sense, how to configure it and how to use it to do automatic cleaning of your storage space.
 Let’s start:

-NOTE: This guide is designed for Windows 10 Creators Update, which will be available to all Windows 10 users, for free, starting in April 2017.
+NOTE: This guide is designed for Windows 10 Fall Creators Update, which will be available to all Windows 10 users, for free, starting autumn 2017.
 Previous Windows 10 versions that were released before this date do not include all the options and settings that we will be talking about in this guide.
 If you are interested in cleaning storage spaces manually, we recommend you to read this tutorial instead: How to clean up Windows 10 storage space like a Pro, with the Storage Sense.

 How to enable or disable Storage Sense in Windows 10

 Storage sense is a tool that’s found inside Windows 10 Settings app.
 For starters, you will need to open the Settings app.
 A quick way to do that is to open the Start Menu and then click or tap on the gear-like icon from the left.
 Or, if you have a keyboard on your Windows 10 device, press the Windows + I keys simultaneously.

 Inside the Settings app, click or tap to open the System category.

 On the left side of the window, select Storage.